jhdcruz/kipher/README.md

 ## Disclaimer

-**I** ([@jhdcruz](https://github.com/jhdcruz)) **am not a security expert/professional**, this library is primarily made for convenience and ease-of-use.
+**I** ([@jhdcruz](https://github.com/jhdcruz)) **am not a security expert/professional**, this library is primarily made for convenience and ease-of-use, while providing as much security as possible out-of-the-box.

-I came with this idea when I was making some JVM applications that requires encryption/decryptions, and had to do lots of copy-paste between source code.

 > If you found a security issue, please see [reporting a security issue](./SECURITY.md).